 Masset's RCMP detachment serves Masset, Old Massett and Port Clements.
 The Northern Haida Gwaii Hospital, which is located in between the communities of Masset and Old Massett, is one of two Haida Gwaii hospitals and it serves residents in the north of the island.
-It is an eight bed facility (four acute and four long-term care) and includes an emergency ward.
+It is a 24-hour, eight bed facility (four acute and four long-term care) and includes an emergency ward.
 Services provided are general medicine and surgery, community health, public health and mental health.
-The hospital is staffed 24 hours per day and there are three physicians on staff.

-Social services and support are offered through a number of local organizations including the Haida Gwaii Society for Community Peace that focuses on the safety of women and children, reducing violence, and promoting peace on Haida Gwaii.
-The Masset Anglican Church runs the local thrift shop, providing affordable goods for residents.
+Social services and support are offered through a number of local organizations including the Haida Gwaii Society for Community Peace that focuses on family services, reducing violence, and promoting peace and wellness on Haida Gwaii.
+The Masset St. Paul's Anglican Church runs the local thrift shop, providing affordable goods for residents.